architjain2002/Hackathon-project/README.md

 const hostname = "x.x.x.x"  // Enter your ip address of your internet service provider here
 ```
 #### Step5:
+Now when you open the front-end part in android studio **change the ip address in base url to your ip address now run the app on emulator** and you are good to go.

+#### Step6:
+now if you want to runt this apk in your personal device go to **build-rebuild project** now wait for the gradle build to finish and then go to the directory where you have cloned the project and then go to your directory tor un the apk.
+App/build/outputs/apk/debug/ and you have reached your directory for your apk and you can download and install and successfully run it on your smartphone device.

+#### Step7:
 And there you go now you have your personal doctor ready!!
 ## Visuals
 ![screenshot](https://github.com/architjain2002/Hackathon-project/tree/master/Visuals/Screenshot_2021-10-21-03-14-41-853_com.example.hackathonapp.jpg)